thinkjs/thinkjs/packages/think-logger3/README.md

 - `maxLogSize`: The maximum size (in bytes) for a log file, if not provided then logs won't be rotated.
 - `backups`: The number of log files to keep after logSize has been reached (default 5)
 - `absolute`: If `filename` is a absolute path, the `absolute` value should be `true`.
-- `layouts`: Layout defines the way how a log record is rendered.
+- `layout`: Layout defines the way how a log record is rendered.
 More layouts can see [here](https://github.com/nomiddlename/log4js-node/wiki/Layouts).

 ### DateFile